moldavitedesign/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty, delete a file rm -r /tmp/my_first_directory, remove a directory cd -, a script that changes the working directory to the previous one
+rm /tmp/my_first_directory/betty, delete a file rm -r /tmp/my_first_directory, remove a directory cd -, a script that changes the working directory to the previous one ls -al . .. /boot,  a script that lists all files